-The Intensive Writing and Advanced Reading class will train students to become advanced writers and analytical readers.
+The Intensive Writing and Advanced Reading session will train students to become advanced writers and analytical readers.
 Ms. Ivy is the instructor, and students like her teaching style very much.
 Please see her bio below.

 Successful writing requires training and discipline of various elements: write, edit, revise, re-write, proofread and other process and strategies.
 This intensive writing and advanced reading class will include: